 Southwest also flies to 42 of the 50 states.
 Florida and California are especially well-connected, with 11 and 13 destinations respectively.
 But did you know Hawaii joined the list in 2019, and service to the islands continues to expand?
 Other fun places include Las Vegas, Nashville, New Orleans, and Puerto Rico.
 National park lovers can hit Yellowstone with a flight to Bozeman, or Yosemite via Fresno.
 Popular major cities include Atlanta, Boston, Chicago, New York and all three of Washington, DC’s airports.

-Southwest doesn’t yet fly to Canada.
-But with service to Bellingham, WA it will get you within an hour’s drive of Vancouver, British Columbia.
-(Note this route will end in August 2024.)
-With all these appealing destinations in mind— 121 in all— you can see why free travel on Southwest is attractive.
+With all these appealing destinations in mind— 118 in all— you can see why free travel on Southwest is attractive.

 Awesome Perks for Cardholders

 And for cardholders, travel on Southwest is even better.
-The airline offers three types of personal cards, with annual fees ranging from $69 to $149.
-I use the Rapid Rewards Priority card, which at $149 a year more than pays for itself with perks.
+The airline offers three types of personal cards, with annual fees ranging from $99 to $229.
+I use the Rapid Rewards Priority card, which at $229 a year more than pays for itself with perks.
 For one thing, I automatically receive 7,500 bonus points (valued at $105) on my card anniversary.
-But I also get a refund for the first $75 I spend on Southwest purchases in a calendar year.
+And now that Southwest has assigned seats, the card entitles me to free preferred seats at the time of booking and free upgrades (48 hours prior to departure) to any available seat with extra legroom.
+There alone, the card pays for itself.

 Compare the three types of cards and their annual fees and benefits here.